 The Role of Executives.
-Trex Company's CEO and Vice President of Human Resources and Administration, or "VP of Human Resources," are actively involved in the executive compensation process.
+Trex Company's CEO and its Chief Administrative Officer, General Counsel and Secretary, or "CAO," are actively involved in the executive compensation process.
 Historically, the CEO reviews the performance of each of the named executive officers (other than his own performance) and, within the defined program parameters, recommends to the compensation committee base salary increases and bonus and long-term incentive awards for such individuals.
 He provides the compensation committee with both short-term and long-term recommended financial performance goals for Trex Company that are used to link pay with performance.
 The CEO also provides his views to the compensation committee and the consultant with respect to the executive compensation program's ability to attract, retain and motivate the level of executive talent necessary to achieve Trex Company's business goals.
-The VP of Human Resources advises the CEO of her views with respect to the performance of the executive team, works with the CEO to develop the recommended base salary increases, bonus levels and long-term incentive awards, and provides analysis on the ability of the executive compensation program to attract, retain, and motivate Trex Company's executive team and potential executive hires.
-The CEO and the VP of Human Resources often attend the meetings of the compensation committee, but do not participate in the compensation committee's executive sessions.
+The CAO advises the CEO of his views with respect to the performance of the executive team, works with the CEO to develop the recommended base salary increases, bonus levels and long-term incentive awards, and provides analysis on the ability of the executive compensation program to attract, retain, and motivate Trex Company's executive team and potential executive hires.
+The CEO and the CAO often attend the meetings of the compensation committee, but do not participate in the compensation committee's executive sessions.